hc625ma/open450/README.md

  No assembly manual yet, but parts should be pretty self-explanatory, just build it like any other 450, plenty of videos on youtube =)

+ The weight is currently at ~840g with 2200mAh battery fitted.

  You will need: